 Most pet owners have detailed knowledge of their pet's bathroom habits as an unfortunate side effect of all the poop scooping you're required to do.
 As a result, it's fairly obvious when your furry friend falls off its "regular" routine.
 Constipation in dogs is not as common as you think cut can occur.
 Sometimes, it can be mild and resolve quickly on its own.
 Other times, constipation in dogs can be serious and related to important underlying medical conditions.

 If your dog is constipated, you may notice it straining to have a bowel movement.
-If your pet is able to defecate, the stool will likely be hard and dry, potentially small and pebble-like.
+If your pet can defecate, the stool will likely be hard and dry, potentially small and pebble-like.
 When a dog is constipated, its appetite may decrease, and it may even begin vomiting.

 If you notice a decrease in the regularity of your dog's bowel movements, it could be a sign that constipation is developing.
-It is very important that you contact your veterinarian as soon as possible if you notice one or more of the following signs in your dog:
+You must contact your veterinarian as soon as possible if you notice one or more of the following signs in your dog:

 - Two or more days without a bowel movement